 Not sure what this should look like?
 The WWF’s Carbon Footprint calculator is a handy guide to show us where we can make the most impactful changes to reduce our individual global warming potential.
 Note that reducing plastic isn’t on there, but it often goes hand in hand with reducing our consumption of stuff.

-The other bigger problem is that by saying sustainability is all about plastic, then that immediately dismisses and disengages many.
+The other bigger problem is that saying sustainability is all about plastic, then that immediately dismisses and disengages many.
 This includes the large percentage of people who due to disability can’t prepare fresh vegetables.
 Or the percentage of the population that can’t afford the often costlier plastic-free options.
 And those who don’t have access to plastic-free options, such as bulk shops.

-By saying that sustainability is all about being plastic-free, then sustainability becomes an unwelcome tool to segregate and divide society.
+By saying that sustainability is all about being plastic-free, sustainability becomes an unwelcome tool to segregate and divide society.
 It becomes a big blinking neon beacon of privilege, at a time when we need everyone to work together.

-A single blog post how on how to navigate life would be overwhelming.
+A single blog post on how to navigate life would be overwhelming.
 But I thought that taking one bit of it might be helpful.
 I’m taking the bit I get asked about the most often – food shopping.
 There are lots of lessons we can learn from the food that we buy that we can then apply to other aspects of life.